Running Queries

 Overview

-Running Queries provides functionality to check information about queries executed through Web editor, Workflow, and Proxy, and allows administrators to forcibly stop running queries when necessary.
-You can check whether executed queries are from Web Editor or executed through Workflow through the Executed From field in Running Queries.
+Running Queries provides functionality to view information about queries executed through Web editor, Workflow, and Proxy, and allows administrators to forcibly stop running queries when necessary.
+You can check whether executed queries are from Web Editor or executed through Workflow via the Executed From field in Running Queries.

 Viewing Running Queries